Welcome to the Doherty Memorial High Library

 Books can be checked out of the library for a 3-week period.
 Overdue notices will be sent out monthly if books are not returned.
 If a book is lost or damaged, it will be the student's responsibility to pay for the replacement cost of the book.

-There is a photocopier in the library for students to use.
-Please ask for assistance if it is needed.
+There are a photocopier and printer in the library for students to use.

 - American Revolution Resources